-Paramecia can move forward at rates up to 2 millimeters per second, as José de Ondarza, an associate professor in the Department of Biological Sciences at SUNY Plattsburgh notes on his research website.
+Paramecia can move forward at rates up to 2 millimeters per second, according to the “Cell Physiology Source Book” (Academic Press, 1995).
 Sometimes the organism will perform "avoidance reactions" by reversing the direction in which the cilia beat.
 This results in stopping, spinning or turning, after which point the paramecium resumes swimming forward.
 If multiple avoidance reactions follow one another, it is possible for a paramecium to swim backward, though not as smoothly as swimming forward.

-Cilia also aid in feeding by pushing food into a rudimentary mouth opening known as the oral groove.
+Cilia also aid in feeding by pushing food into a rudimentary mouth opening, known as the oral groove.
 Paramecia feed primarily on bacteria, but are known to eat yeast, unicellular algae and even some non-living substances such as milk powder, starch and powdered charcoal, according to "Biology of Paramecium."

 Under an external covering called the pellicle is a layer of somewhat firm cytoplasm called the ectoplasm.
 This region consists of spindle-shaped organelles known as trichocysts.
 When they discharge their contents, they become long, thin and spiky, according to "Biology of Paramecium."

 Perhaps the most unusual characteristic of paramecia is their nuclei.
 "Paramecium along with the other ciliates have this rather unique feature," said James Forney, a professor of biochemistry at Purdue University.
 "They have two types of nuclei, which differ in their shape, their content and function."

-All Paramecium species have one macronucleus, according to Forney.
+All paramecium species have one macronucleus, according to Forney.
 However the number of micronuclei can vary by species.
 He gives the example of the Paramecium aurelia species complex, which have two micronuclei and Paramecium multimicronucleatum, which have several.

 Why the presence of two distinct nuclei?
-One evolutionary reason is that it is a mechanism by which paramecia and other ciliates can stave off genetic intruders: pieces of DNA that embed themselves into the genome.
+One evolutionary reason is that it is a mechanism by which paramecium and other ciliates can stave off genetic intruders: pieces of DNA that embed themselves into the genome.
 "In the case of ciliates, there's a mechanism in which, if a piece of DNA is in the micronucleus but it's not in the macronucleus, it will be removed from the next macronucleus that is made," Forney explained.
 "In other words, if something foreign got into the micronuclear genome, then when the next macronucleus is made, it would removed and not included in the expressed version [transcribed] of the genome."
 Forney notes that this has been described by some as a primitive DNA immune system; that is, surveying the genome and trying to keep out invading elements.